Nuclei-Software/nuclei-linux-sdk/README.md

 * `ux600` or `ux900`: rv64imac RISC-V CORE configuration without FPU.
 * `ux600fd` or `ux900fd`: rv64imafdc RISC-V CORE configuration with FPU.

+You can choose different SoC by modify `SOC ?= demosoc` line in `Makefile`.

+* `demosoc`: The evaluation SoC from nuclei
+* you can add your SoC support by adding configuration in `conf/` folder

 You can choose different boot mode by modify the `BOOT_MODE ?= sd` line in `Makefile`.

 * `sd`: boot from flash + sdcard, extra SDCard is required(kernel, rootfs, dtb placed in it)